-There are a ton of reasons why you might have these acute muscular pains, and not all of them are related to multiple sclerosis.
+Nocturnal leg cramps are common, even among people without neuromuscular disorders.
+There are many reasons why you might have these acute muscular pains, and not all of them are related to MS:2

-- You might have flat feet (fallen arches).
+- You might have flat feet (fallen arches)

-- You might spend too much time sitting every day.
+- You might spend too much time sitting every day

-- You might have a blockage in a leg artery.
+- You might have a blockage in a leg artery

-- You might be pregnant.
+- You might be pregnant

-- You might be middle aged or older.
+- You might be middle-aged or older

-- You might have an electrolyte imbalance.
+- You might have an electrolyte imbalance

-- You might have another condition that can cause cramping, such as diabetes.
+- You might have another condition that can cause cramping, such as diabetes

 - You might be dehydrated

-- You might have overexerted yourself.
+- You might have overexerted yourself

 See a doctor about regular problems with leg cramps at night